b3rendsh/msxbase/rcbus/readme.md

 Copy COMMAND.COM to the root directory of the first FAT12/FAT16 partition on the disk.

-Start hbmsx.com or rcmsx.com from RomWBW CP/M.
+Start hbmsx.com or rcmsx.com from RomWBW CP/M to load HBDOS / Disk BASIC.

+Start msxrom.com from RomWBW CP/M to load a MSX (game) ROM image e.g. "msxrom arkanoid.rom".

 ## HBDOS